-Over the past 10 years, Brendan has mainly been concerned with how best to communicate complex scientific issues (mainly in relation to the environment) to the public.
+Over the past 10 years, Brendan has mainly been concerned with how best to effectively communicate complex scientific issues.
 This led to various experiments using the web, social media and online educational tools.
 The most recent example is the 2008 launch of the UNU’s web magazine – Our World.
 The magazine and associated video documentaries have won a number of awards for the innovative approach taken to communicating UNU’s research and in the use of social media.

 He has nearly 30 years experience in environmental management research and practice.
 His initial research specialization as an undergraduate at Heriot-Watt University was social impact assessment with a particular emphasis on the measurement of the economic consequences of industrial plant closures using economic multiplier models.
 Subsequently, he focused on the socio-economic assessment of nuclear power stations in the United Kingdom as a consultant in the Power Station Impacts Research Team based in Oxford.